 Summary

-Thin patches of ultra low velocity zones (ULVZs) have been proposed to exist at the core-mantle boundary (CMB).
-Their detection and mapping are difficult in part by the limitation of source-receiver geometries of ULVZ modeling seismic phases.
-Here we developed a new approach with an ScS stacking algorithm that simultaneously utilizes ScS pre- and post-cursor energy to investigate the CMB region for ULVZ structure.
+Thin patches with ultra-low velocities have been proposed to exist at the core-mantle boundary (CMB).
+The detection and mapping of ultra-low velocity zones (ULVZs) are difficult in part by the limitation of source-receiver geometries of seismic phases used in ULVZ modeling.
+Here we developed a new approach that simultaneously utilizes ScS pre- and post-cursor energy to investigate the CMB region for ULVZ structure.
 We stacked source-deconvolved ScS waveforms within 1.5 degree geographic bins to extract ScS pre- and post-cursor energy, if present, with ScS effectively removed from waveforms.
-Bins possessing similar ScS precursor-plus-postcursor behavior in stacks are grouped using cluster analysis to produce more robust waveforms by enhancing the signal to noise ratios.
-Synthetic seismograms demonstrate the amplitude and timing of the stacked ULVZ arrivals are sensitive to ULVZ thickness and internal velocities.
-We processed 13,850 1D synthetic models with various ULVZ thicknesses and internal properties, using the identical ScS-stripping method as with the data.
+We investigate the CMB beneath the central Pacific Ocean, and evidence for ULVZs is clearly apparent.
+Geographic bin stacks possessing similar ScS precursor-plus-postcursor behavior are grouped using cluster analysis to produce more robust waveforms by enhancing the signal to noise ratios.
+Synthetic seismograms demonstrate the amplitude and timing of the ULVZ arrivals are sensitive to ULVZ thickness and internal velocities.
+To pursue local ULVZ properties we processed 13,850 1-D synthetic models with various ULVZ thicknesses and internal properties, using the identical ScS-stripping method as with the data.
 A best fitting model was found for each geographical bin cluster using an amplitude sensitive cross-correlation algorithm.
-Strong lateral variations are apparent in ULVZ thickness and internal properties across the large low shear velocity province (LLSVP) margin in our study area: ULVZs are thicker and stronger within the LLSVP than outside of it, consistent with that predicted by numerical convection algorithms with chemically distinct LLSVP structures.
+While limitations exist due to 1-D modeling, strong lateral variations are apparent in ULVZ thickness and properties across the large low shear velocity province (LLSVP) margin in our study area.
 Inside hypothesized LLSVP edges, ULVZs appear to distribute unevenly, suggesting 3D variations of convection currents.

-Keywords: ultra low velocity zone, core-mantle boundary, large low shear velocity province, ScS waves
+Keywords: ultra low velocity zone, ULVZ, core-mantle boundary, large low shear velocity province, LLSVP, ScS waves

 1 Introduction

 Over the past 2 decades, dozens of seismic studies have provided evidence for extremely anomalous patches between the solid rocky mantle and molten metallic outer core (see, for example, studies reviewed by Thorne et al., 2004; McNamara et al., 2010).
-ULVZs are observed to have up to 10% VP reduction and 30% VS reduction, and varying thicknesses from 5 to 40 km (Garnero et al., 1998; Thorne and Garnero, 2004).
+ULVZs are commonly modeled with up to 10% VP reduction and 30% VS reduction, and varying thicknesses from 5 to 40 km (Garnero et al., 1998; Thorne and Garnero, 2004).
 A density increase as large as 10% has also been noted (e.g., Reasoner and Revenaugh, 2000; Havens and Revenaugh, 2001; Rost et al., 2005; Rost et al., 2006; Idehara et al., 2007).
-Although less than half of the CMB area has been probed, ULVZs are observed to be isolated patches and preferentially located in lower than average velocity regions (Figure 1a).
+Lateral dimensions of modeled ULVZs vary widely, from 10’s of km using short period core-reflected waves (e.g., Idehara et al., 2007), to ~900 km using core grazing and diffracted S waves (Cottaar and Romanowicz, 2012).
+Although less than half of the CMB area has been probed, ULVZs tend to be modeled as isolated patches and preferentially near or within lower than average shear velocity regions (Figure 1a).
 Many ULVZs appear to be in close vicinity to LLSVP margins (Figure 1a).